SvetlinDimitrov/TrackerWebAppProject/README.md

 1. Run the `docker-compose` file.
 This will automatically download the necessary Docker images from the project's Docker repository and start the application.

-Please ensure that you have Docker and Docker Compose installed on your machine before proceeding.
+Please ensure that you have Docker and Docker installed on your machine before proceeding.

+2. Download the MongoDB data for all embedded foods from here: [Mongo Data](https://drive.google.com/file/d/1ET8DJ1abIAuj_iTWZOPZZZDvDodgK5rx/view?usp=sharing)

+3. In the docker-compose file, on line 67, replace this line ("./runProjectConfig/mongo_food_data") with the path where you downloaded the MongoDB data.

 **Note:** When you first start the application, it may take a while for the Eureka server and gateway to fetch all the servers.
 During this time, you may see an error message in the console, and the server may return a 503 error.
 This is normal and should resolve itself within about a minute.